-A one-off meningococcal W vaccination program for people living in Kalgoorlie, Boulder, Coolgardie and Kambalda, will begin on Monday 12 December 2016 to Saturday 1 April 2017.
+A one-off meningococcal W vaccination program for people living in Kalgoorlie, Boulder, Coolgardie and Kambalda, will run from Monday 12 December 2016 to Saturday 1 April 2017.

 The program, which follows a recent community outbreak, will target children aged four years and under, and 15-to-19 year olds – the groups most at risk of meningococcal disease.